Aug. 19 – 20, 2023

 Starting in the summer of 1959, the Chicago Air and Water Show has grown to be the largest and oldest free admission air and water exhibition in the United States.
 The spectacular two-day event draws an audience of over two million to the city’s stunning beachfront to see military and pilots perform astonishing stunts above the waters of Lake Michigan.

-For more than 60 years, the multi-day show has taken to the skies and waterfront from on Aug.
-15 and 16 from 10 a.m. to 3 p.m. each day, with North Avenue Beach as the center point.
+For more than 60 years, the multi-day show has taken to the skies above Lake Michigan, with North Avenue Beach as the center point.
 Make sure to arrive early to secure your spot and catch the spectacular demonstrations by aircrafts, boats, and diving and parachute teams.
 It’s a thrilling, bucket list experience — soak up the sun, breathe in the crisp lake breezes, and feel the rumble of jet engines soaring overhead.

 Where to watch the Chicago Air and Water Show

 The prime viewing location for the Chicago Air and Water Show is near the water.
 If you want to be in the center of the action, bring chairs or a blanket and stake out a spot on the sand or grass anywhere on North Avenue Beach from Fullerton Avenue to Oak Street.
 You can also see the show from iconic lakefront attraction Navy Pier and its many outdoor patios.

 Cruise the waters